mattermost/docs/source/process/security.md

 - Reduced ability to continue sales operations

 Solution(s):
-- While there is no current failover plan should our online CRM system become disrupted, we have SLAs with our CRM vendor--which is used by thousands of other organizations--and believe the probability out sustained outage is low.
+- While there is no current failover plan should our online CRM system become disrupted, we have SLAs with our CRM vendor--which is used by thousands of other organizations--and believe the probability of sustained outage is low.

 ### Priority 4: Outages greater than 10 days impacting business continuity